Mo-Sadeq/Mo-Sadeq/README.md

 - 👋 Hi, I’m @Mo-Sadeq
-- 👀 I’m interested in programming and AI
+- 👀 I’m interested in ML and AI
-- 🌱 I’m currently learning C

 <!---